 As you’d expect from someone who’s hobby’s include both audio/stereo and electronics, I try to measure and quantify things even when they are related to audio gear.
 While I will prefer to tune things by ear at the final step, measurement gives significant insight to some problems, in a very accurate way, in short amounts of time.
 One of the tools I would love to have for this is a very accurate audio analyzer, like one of the Audio-Precision offerings.
 What I’d like to have is the ability to measure parameters like harmonic distortion down to very low levels of distortion.
 However, most of these instruments are so expensive, even when bought used, that I gave up on finding a good one of these very long ago.
 Thankfully, nowadays, you can get very good results with much cheaper PC based gear.
 This post will describe one of the steps I’m taking to try and extend my ability to measure these parameters with my laptop, keeping in mind this is aimed at hobby use and must therefore be reasonably priced.
 I will start this post off with a bit of an introduction, but will dedicate most of it the the low THD oscillator and its power-supply.

 As a reference, I’ve measured a loop-back of the sound-card output back to the input to see how good its noise/distortion can get.
-I was very pleased to see the THD was as low as 0.0008% when operated at about -6dBFS and below it, quite similar to the results I’ve linked to in a few lines ago.
-These are quite impressive number for most hobby use, and are more than good enough to measure distortion of most amplifier.
-The input can also be AC coupled (small black switch on the bottom of the unit), which prevents many problems of measurement.
+I was very pleased to see the THD was as low as 0.0008% when operated at about -6dBFS and below it, quite similar to the results I’ve linked to a few lines ago.
+These are quite impressive number for most hobby use, and are more than good enough to measure distortion of most amplifiers.
 However, there are a few limitations to using a sound-card for audio measurements, even for hobby use.

 This oscillator is obviously tuned to a single frequency, and I’ve opted for a 1KHz option as this is the typical frequency at which audio instruments are spec’d at.
 To iterate, I was looking at this oscillator as a reference for low distortion measurement of the sound-card input stage limitations.
 I might use it in the future if I ever need to generate a 1KHz signals that is cleaner than the EMU can create, but this will not be too often.